-- This documentation frequently refers to different types of passwords (Kerberos passwords, instance passwords, etc).
+- This documentation frequently refers to different types of passwords (Kerberos passwords, Windows domain passwords, etc).
 The password overview has information about what these passwords do and how to get & change them.

-- You may wish to give yourself a web home page.
+- You may wish to set up your home page.
 See our step-by-step guide for having a home page at SCS for instructions on how to do this.

 - If you will using Unix/Linux systems, you'll need to know something about AFS (at least enough to get around).

 - You will most likely have a "Facilitized" machine of some sort on your desk.
 See our platform specific information for details on what sorts of software will be installed on this machine: